roemvaar/cs_notes/docs/algorithms/bfs.md

 * If you are asked to implement BFS, the **key thing to remember is using a queue**.
 The rest of the algorithm flows from this fact.

+* In BFS, you need to keep track of the visited nodes.

+* BFS conceptually is traverse a graph the same way a virus would do it.
+The virus starts from a starting point (or points), and it then visits its neighbors, and then its neighbors, until all the nodes are visited.

 ---

 ## **4. Implementation**